 CAN WE BEND THE RULES?

 If you’re concerned about having just a pair of tan shoes and a light brown belt, you don’t need to worry!
 All you have to do is to stick with what you have and modify its look.
-Let me share with you a simple solution that I do for ages: By applying darker shades of shoe cream or polish to your shoes to look closer to your other leather pieces.
+I would like to share with you a simple solution that I do for ages: By applying darker shades of shoe cream or polish to your shoes to look closer to your other leather pieces.
 For example, if you have a pair of dark tan shoes, you can use shoe cream with the shades of cognac and dark brown to recreate a natural-looking aged look on your shoes.